cTxplorer/laugh-out-webapp/README.md

-# Laught out w/ Chuck Norris
+# 😆😆 Laugh out w/ Chuck Norris 😆😆

 An entertaining webapp which feeds it's user with humorous jokes revolving around the legacy of Chuck Norris.